| 2025 |

 | 2022 |

-miR-27a-3p targets the 3'-UTR of Vangl1 and Vangl2 mRNAs to suppress their expression and inhibit granulosa cell proliferation; Vangl1 and Vangl2 suppress Wnt pathway activity by reducing β-catenin and Bcl-2 expression. |
+miR-27a-3p directly targets the 3'-UTR of Vangl1 to suppress its expression in mouse granulosa cells; Vangl1 (and Vangl2) promote granulosa cell proliferation and suppress the Wnt pathway by reducing β-catenin and Bcl-2 expression. |

-Biochimica et Biophysica Acta – Gene Regulatory Mechanisms |
+Biochimica et Biophysica Acta.
+Gene Regulatory Mechanisms |

 36288764